CrozeStudios/CustomSound/README.md

 This plugin will create a resource pack that stores your audio files!

 ## How to use:
 Put your audio files in `plugin_data/CustomSound/sounds` folder.
-The restart your server
+Then restart your server

 To play the sound, use: `/playsound <soundName> <target> <volume> <pitch>`

 To stop the sound, use: `stopsound <target> <soundName>`

+If you have made some changes to the `plugin_data/CustomSound/sounds` folder.
+Use `/reloadsound` then restart your server.

 **NOTE!**
 - Only work with `.ogg` audio files